 It’s that simple !

-Firstly, if you’re making electronic music, or using lots of synths and sample loops, the sounds you have may already have quite a limited dynamic range.
-And so does a flute, for that matter !
-So, if your mix is only DR10 without any extra compression, don’t worry – that’s just the way it is naturally.
+Firstly, if you’re making electronic music, or using lots of synths and sample loops, the sounds you have may already have quite a limited crest factor, or “DR” reading.
+And so does a flute note, for that matter !
+So, if your mix is only DR8 without any extra compression, don’t worry – that’s just the way it is naturally.

 One of the cleverest things about the DR meter is that it works independently of the overall level of the music.
-So, something very loud, crushed and distorted, like, say – oh, I don’t know – Metallica’s “Death Magnetic”, for example – will be in the red, almost all the time – even if you turn it down.
+So, something very loud, crushed and distorted, like, say – oh, I don’t know – Metallica’s “Death Magnetic”, for example – will be in the red, almost all the time – even if you turn the level down.

-This means you can objectively compare how squashed different recordings are, regardless of the overall level.
+This means you can objectively compare how ‘squashed’ different recordings are, regardless of the overall level.
 Which in turn makes it a great mixing tool – if you over-compress everything in your mix, the meters will show you’re in the red, even if the overall level isn’t that high, yet.

 Compare with reference tracks

 Try it yourself – fire it up and watch how the meters react to your favourite recordings.
 Remember though they may have been pushed to a higher level in the mastering.
-Try comparing older CDs from the late eighties and earlier 90s – usually the overall level will be lower, and compared to releases from the last few years they will be more dynamic, ie. the dynamic range DR values will be larger.
+Try comparing older CDs from the late eighties and earlier 90s – usually the overall level will be lower, and compared to releases from the last few years they will be more dynamic, ie. the DR values will be larger.

-To get the TT meter:
+To get the TT Meter, click here.

-Find out more
+Find out more about loudness and dynamics